mkarner07/mkarner07.github.io/_posts/2023/2023-12-21-Sculpting-Your-Best-Year-Yet.md

 You now have everything you need to start creating a life you love.

 But this does not mean that you should quit your job tomorrow and do a 90° pivot.
-Prototyping means that you should start small and iterate from there:: again, just as a professional designer would do it.
+Prototyping means that you should start small and iterate from there: again, just as a professional designer would do it.

 Creating prototypes is not a thought experiment but something that you really (physically) must do.
 A first step is talking to people.
 Seek out individuals who are already in the role you aspire for (in your Odyssey Plans).